 Once a prize beef cattle operation, Southwind Orchards has grown to be one of the premier apple orchards in the area.
 Located in Dakota, MN it’s just a short hop over the Mississippi River.
 They offer 28 varieties of fresh apples as well as apple jams & jellies, apple butter, apple sauce, cider, and everyone’s favorite, caramel apples.
 Visit mid-October and pick out the perfect pumpkin.
 There’s also a variety of squash and gourds too!

 Nestled in an Onalaska Coulee, you’ll find Rainbow Ridge.
-Enjoy the pumpkin patch, great photo opportunities, games, and crafts for kids.
+Enjoy great photo opportunities, games, and crafts for kids.
 They also have a small farm store where they sell products from their own farm like goat milk soap and lotion, honey, and eggs.

 Grandad Bluff has become not only a destination point for thousands, but also a symbol of this great Coulee Region.
 The 600-ft high bluff overlooks the city of La Crosse and provides a view of the Mississippi River Valley including the three states of Wisconsin, Minnesota and Iowa.
 This stop is sure to offer you a breathtaking view of the fall colors.
 Not to mention a scenic drive on your adventure up Bliss Road.